Attenuation losses in Optical Fibers

 9Q.
 Numerical Aperture (NA) is dimensionless, what information you get from it?

 10Q.
-If there are two optical fibers one have NA=0.23 and second have NA=0.52 which have more capacity to carry large number optical signals?
+If there are two optical fibers one have NA=0.23 and second have NA=0.52 which have more capacity to carry a large number of optical signals?

 12Q.
 What do you understand by the bandwidth and normalized frequency of an optical fiber?

 13Q.
 Can you explain the dispersion in the prism and how it is different in optical fibers?

 14Q.
 What are the two transmission characteristics in optical fibers?

 15Q.
 In which unit you observe the signal loss?